fatman2021/sbo-templates/README.rst

 About
 -----

-sbo-templates create easy, fast and safe templates file where can use with SlackBuilds scripts.
+sbo-templates create easy, fast and safe templates files where can use with SlackBuilds scripts.

 Install